victoriamorris/CatBridge/README.md

 ## Requirements

 Requires the regex module from https://bitbucket.org/mrabarnett/mrab-regex.
-The built-in re module is not sufficient.
+The built-in re module is not sufficient.=

-Also requires py2exe.

 [[back to top]](#catbridge_tools)